-It is evident that the average change of income has gone down at the same time that intergenerational occupational mobility has increased.
+It is evident that the average change in income has decreased at the same time as intergenerational occupational mobility has increased.
 This apparent paradox is partly explained by decreasing income inequality; over time, the occupational income distribution becomes more compressed, decreasing the income gain or loss an individual experiences by moving to a different occupation group than his father.
 This is more formally addressed in the next subsection.